Certificates: Nonprofit Executive Leadership

 IMPORTANT REGISTRATION NOTE: Tuition payment is due before the class begins and may be paid by credit card, check, or purchase order.
 All cancellations and transfers are subject to an administrative fee of $275.

-The Fund Raising School, an international leader in fundraising training and professional development, and the School of Public and Environmental Affairs at Indiana University, a nationally ranked leader in nonprofit management education, are pleased to announce this course offering.
+The Fund Raising School, an international leader in fundraising training and professional development, and the IU Executive Education at the School of Public and Environmental Affairs, a nationally ranked leader in nonprofit management education, are pleased to announce this course offering.
 It is one of four required courses for the Certificate in Nonprofit Executive Leadership.

 What this seminar is about